jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - EAL5: semi-formally designed and tested
         - EAL6: semi-formally verified, designed, and tested
         - EAL7: formally verified, designed, and tested
-- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks
+- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks or accept identified risks

 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption)